 This course is required for students enrolled in the B.S. in Business Administration Cognate in Green and Sustainable Management.

 Course Requirements Checklist

-The student is required to provide a thread in response to the provided prompt for each forum.
+The student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 250 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 1 other classmate’s thread.
-Each reply must be at least100 words.
+In addition to the thread, the student is required to reply to (1) other classmate’s thread.
+Each reply must be at least 100 words.

 Energy Production Report

 The student will write a 5 - 6 page research-based paper in current APA format that focuses on one of the various methods of energy production.
 The paper must include at least (3) references in addition to the course textbooks and the Bible.
 A title page, figures page(s), and reference page are required.